pouchdb-community/worker-pouch/README.md

 Debugging
 -----

-WorkerPouch uses [debug](https://github.com/visionmedia/debug) for logging.
+worker-pouch uses [debug](https://github.com/visionmedia/debug) for logging.
 So in the browser, you can enable debugging by using PouchDB's logger:

 ```js
 PouchDB.debug.enable('pouchdb:worker:*');